budgetdevv/InsidePacketProcessor/README.md

   PacketProcessorAct<T> Act: The anonymous function!

 - UnsubType<T>(): Unsubscribes the type, and consequentially, previously subscribed anonymous function would no longer be invoked on deserialization of the type.

+- Dispose(): Release ALL resources used by the Processor!
+It is paramount to call this after you're done using the Processor to prevent memory leaks!